 Course Code: CHC40213

 This course is aimed at teacher aides (Education Support Officers) who are required to work at times without direct supervision from a teacher.
 The course will qualify you to work from Kindy – Yr12 in public or private schools.
 The Certificate IV covers the skills and knowledge required to successfully perform the range of tasks expected of a teacher aide and is inclusive of a special education setting.
-While it is generally preferred that participants complete the Certificate III in Education Support first, those with experience or a previous qualification in education or working with children may request direct entry into the Certificate IV.

 Our self-paced study mode means that you can progress at a pace that is comfortable for you without the stress of assessment due dates and rigid class timetables.
 Not sure if self-paced study is for you?
 Try our classroom study mode – it has all the perks of self-paced learning combined with structured workshops to ensure quick and consistent progress through the course.